In the front crawl stroke, rolling from side to side instead of swimming in a flat position has a few advantages.

-It allows you to engage the back muscles in addition to the shoulder muscles and improves propulsion.
+It allows you to better engage the back and core muscles in addition to the shoulder and chest muscles and as a consequence improves propulsion.

 Swimming Drill Instructions

-- Use a supple flutter kick for propulsion.
+4) Use a supple flutter kick for propulsion.

-- The degree of body roll is an individual matter.
+3) The degree of body roll is an individual matter.
 You should roll as far as possible while still feeling comfortable floating on your side.

-- Continue to flutter kick in this side position for the rest of the length.
+4) Continue to flutter kick in this side position for the rest of the length.

 5) Change sides after each length until you feel comfortable flutter kicking on both sides.